jlengrand/Ivolution/README.markdown

 ## Installation

 There are several ways you can choose from to run Facemovie, each being developed below.
-Please note that you best pick as this stage would be to choose the executable.

 ### Windows executable (Default)

-This is the current safest and easiest solution for you.
+This is the current easiest solution, as it runs out of the box.

-Download the archive available [here]().
-By default, choose the full archive.
+Download the archive available [here](https://dl.dropbox.com/u/4286043/GH/FaceMovie/packaging/packages/Facemovie_0.8.zip).
-The light archive is intended for users having Python2.7 already installed on their system.
-In this case, a python.dll is given with the executable.

 Uncompress the archive.
 It contains three elements :
  - The executable itself, called Facemovifier.exe.